JJAWESOM234/Team13-Academic-Assessment-Assistant/react-jsonschema-form/README.md

 # Release Notes

-## Milestone 4
+## Milestone 5

-This version of the react-jsonschema-form application represents what is likely the final design of the four forms.
+This version of the react-jsonschema-form application represents the final design of the four forms.

-There is a dynamic relationship between the number of SLOs and the number of Decisions and Actions.
-There is also a dynamic relationship between the number of SLOs and the assessment measures (AMs).
-For each SLO, there is an AM array of any length.
-The data results table has a dynamic relationship with the number of AM arrays, where the minimum number of data results is set to the number of AM arrays.
-The SLO status table has a one to one relationship with the number of SLOs.
-On submitting the form, the user's input as a JSON string will be displayed in a browser alert.
+The Non-Accredited Graduate Form autofills with example form data from a Mathematics assessment report from 2020-2021.